-The Art and Design A Level will enable students to explore a range of approaches, styles and media to their studies.
-Work produced for this title will demonstrate use of visual language, creative skills and will allow students to express their thinking, feelings, observations and ideas.
+The Art, Craft and Design A Level course aims to encourage students to develop skills in investigative, analytical, practical and expressive skills, aesthetic understanding and critical judgment by creating independent and personal projects and outcomes.
+Work produced for this title will demonstrate use of visual language, creative skills, and allow students to express their thinking, feelings, observations, and ideas.
 Students will be encouraged to work and develop skills using a wide variety of media and techniques across the disciplines.
 Within their studies, students will explore the connections between artists, art history, art theory, and other contextual research, gaining knowledge to further their concepts.
-The Art, Craft and Design course aims to encourage students to develop: